 Read along to learn the steps on how to clean up water damage after a pipe burst as well as some ways on how to prevent it from occurring again in the future.

-How To Clean Up Water Damage After A Pipe Burst
+Cleaning Up Water Damage After a Pipe Burst

 Turn off your water and power supply

-The first thing you have to do as soon as you notice water damage after a pipe burst is to shut off the water supply.
-The sooner you do this, the higher your chances of reducing the damage.
-The main water shut-off valve is most likely located in your basement or near your water heater.
+When you see water damage after a pipe burst, the first thing to do is turn off the water and power supply.
+Acting quickly by shutting off the water can help minimize the damage.
+The main shut-off valve is usually in your basement or near the water heater.

 Depending on the affected location and the amount of water, you may also need to shut off your power supply.
 If you suspect that the water has come into contact with any of your electrical outlets or faucets, you should take more caution.
 Do not step on the standing water and turn off the electricity immediately.
 Contact a professional if you cannot safely turn off the power.